iq-motion-control/iq-module-communication-doc/docs/manual/manual_canopen.rst

 	.. image:: ../_static/manual_images/fortiq/canopen/kickdrive_multiple_motors.png

 #.
-Connect your motor(s) to the CANBUS as in the diagram below, and power it/them on
+Connect your motor(s) to the CAN bus as in the diagram below, and power it/them on

 	.. image:: ../_static/manual_images/fortiq/canopen/canopen_circuit.png
 		:height: 400